-Studies in animals have shown that docetaxel may alter male fertility (see section 5.3).
-Therefore, males being treated with docetaxel must seek advice on conservation of sperm prior to treatment.
+In non clinical studies, docetaxel has genotoxic effects and may alter male fertility (see section 5.3).

+Therefore, men being treated with docetaxel are advised not to father a child during and up to 6 months after treatment and to seek advice on conservation of sperm prior to treatment.